Ship Wake Detection in SAR Images via Sparse Regularization: Theoretical Preliminaries

 \subsection{Ship Wakes and Image Formation Model}

-As discussed briefly in the previous section, a moving ship in deep sea typically creates different types of wakes, i.e. linear structures in SAR images.
+As discussed briefly in the previous section, a moving ship in deep sea typically creates three different types of wakes.
 The central dark streak is called \textit{turbulent wake}.
-Generally, this central dark streak is surrounded by two bright lines called Narrow-V wakes, which lie either side of the turbulent wake within half angle from $1.5^{\circ}$ up to $4^{\circ}$ \cite{zilman2004speed, graziano1}.
-Lastly, outer wakes are known as Kelvin wakes and limit the signatures of the moving ship on each side of the turbulent wake with a half angle of $19.5^{\circ}$.
-Kelvin wake half angle can be somewhat smaller in real SAR images, e.g. between $10^{\circ}$ and $19.5^{\circ}$ \cite{reed1990hydrodynamics,zilman2015detectability}.
+Generally, this central dark streak is surrounded by two bright arms called narrow V-wake, which lies either side of the turbulent wake within the half angle from $1.5^{\circ}$ up to $4^{\circ}$ \cite{zilman2004speed, graziano1}.
+Lastly, two outer arms are known as Kelvin wake and limit the signatures of the moving ship on each side of the turbulent wake with a maximum half angle of $19.5^{\circ}$.
+The Kelvin wake half angle can be somewhat smaller in real SAR images, e.g. between $10^{\circ}$ and $19.5^{\circ}$ \cite{reed1990hydrodynamics,zilman2015detectability}.

-In most cases, not all five wakes are however visible in SAR images as is generally the case with one of the narrow-V and/or Kelvin wakes.
+For the purpose of this study, we consider each arm of narrow-V and Kelvin wakes as a separate wake and refer to them as the first and second wakes in the order of their detection.
+Consequently, we attempt to detect \textit{five} linear wake-corresponding structures, which are the turbulent wake (1), the first (2) and second (3) narrow V - and the first (4) and second (5) Kelvin - wakes.
+In most cases, not all five wakes are however visible in SAR images as is generally the case with one of the narrow V and/or Kelvin wakes.
 In Figure \ref{fig:ExSAR2}, two example SAR images are depicted.
-In particular, in the upper left image, all five wakes are visible, whereas the one on the upper right does not have visible Kelvin wakes.
+In particular, in the upper left image, all five wakes are visible, whereas the one on the upper right does not have visible Kelvin wake.